-Beersbee combines everything you need for the perfect backyard drinking game.
+Beersbee also known as Bottle Bash and Polish Horseshoes, combines everything you need for the perfect backyard drinking game.
 Frisbee’s, beers, and the outdoors, what else do you need?

-Beersbee was originated from a very similar game, called Fricket.
-The objective is to throw a Frisbee at across the field knocking off your opponent’s bottle from the stand.
+Beersbee originated from a very similar game, called Fricket.
+The objective is to throw a Frisbee across the field knocking off your opponent’s bottle from the stand.

 What is Included in Beersbee